inbravo/travel/june-2019/dk-pandit-guidance.md

 FEW SUGGESTIONS FOR CHADAR TREK -
 WINTER IN LADAKH

 IMPORTANT NOTE: All trekkers for chadar will now have to get themselves medically examined at SNM Hospital Leh between 2-3 p.m. on second day of their arrival in leh.
-This medical examination shall be made mandatory from 2019 Chadar trek seson in its absence no trekker will be able to cross chilling check post.
+This medical examination shall be made mandatory from 2019 Chadar trek season in its absence no trekker will be able to cross chilling check post.

 BEST TIME : 7th January to 7th February
 AIR FARE DELHI-LEH-LED : Approx 6000-7000 if booked well in time Must dress adequately before alighting from plane in leh.

-MOBILE BATTERY : Doesn't drain fast if kept in inside pockets of jacket or sleepingbag at night.
+MOBILE BATTERY : Doesn't drain fast if kept in inside pockets of jacket or sleeping bag at night.
 But do carry Power Bank of 10,000+ mh and keep them inside pocket of jackets.
 Handling of DSLRs is a tricky affair as one slip on ice or from cliff hanger can damage it.
 INTERNET/MOBILE NETWORK : No network at all once you enter the trek region beyond Nimmu i.e. the confluence of Indus and Zanskar River.

 1. Budget : Rs.
 17500/- onwards depending on which group you have opted for.
 Excluding air fare.
 Keep extra cash and debit card for incidental expenses.